Springfield Model 1865: Specifications

-The conversion from musket to breech-loader was done by milling open the barrel's breech section and inserting a hinged breechblock fastened to the top of the barrel.
+The conversion from musket to breech-loader was done by milling open the barrel's breech section and inserting a hinged "trapdoor" breechblock fastened to the top of the barrel.
 A thumb-operated cam latch at the rear of the breechblock held it shut when in closed position.
 The rack-type system extractor was withdrawn automatically as the breech-block was opened and snapped back at the end of its stroke.
 The firing pin was housed within the breech-block.
 The hammer nose was flattened to accommodate the firing pin.

-The breech mechanism employed a hinged breechblock that rotated up and forward, resembling the movement of a trapdoor, to open the breech of the rifle and permit insertion of a cartridge.
-The hinged breechblock caused these rifles to be named "Trapdoor Springfields".
+The hinged breechblock rotated up and forward, known as a "trapdoor" mechanism, to open the breech of the rifle and permit insertion of a cartridge.

 Approximately 5,000 Civil War Model 1861 rifled muskets were converted at the Springfield Armory in 1866.
-It soon became apparent that many of the small working parts in the breech system were not going to have a long service life, and the action was too complicated for normal service use.
-Therefore, before the Model 1865 production order was completed, a less complex rifle was already being tested.
-This caused the Model 1865 to be called the "First Allin", and the following revised model, the Model 1866, to be called the "Second Allin".
+It soon became apparent that many of the small working parts in the breech system needed to be more robust, and the action was too complicated for normal service use.
+This resulted in a new, less complex rifle already being tested before the Model 1865 production order was completed, causing the Model 1865 to be called the "First Allin" (after its designer, Erskine S. Allin, and the revised Model 1866 to be called the "Second Allin".

-The Model 1865 fired a rimfire .58-60-500 cartridge (.58 inch 500 gr bullet, 60 gr of black powder), the caliber matching that of the Civil War Minié ball, which was originally used in these rifles.
+The Model 1865 fired a rimfire .58-60-500 cartridge (.58 inch 500 gr bullet, 60 gr of black powder), the caliber matching that of the Civil War Minié ball, which was originally used in 3 earlier Springfield rifles.